petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 channels any longer,
 at least not for my MacBook's ARM processor.

-There are some old Anaconda Docker images up on Dockerhub.
-Maybe I can use one of those.
+There are some old Anaconda Docker images up on Docker Hub, so I thought maybe I could use one of those.
-The versions don't correspond to Python versions, however, so I had to search for the
+The versions don't correspond to Python versions, however, so I had to search though the
 [release notes](https://docs.anaconda.com/anaconda/release-notes)
 to find which Anaconda version I wanted.
 Anaconda 2.4.0, released on November 2, 2015,
-was the first version to come with Python 3.5, and that version is available on Dockerhub, so I attempted to spin up an interactive container:
+was the first version to come with Python 3.5, and that version is available on Docker Hub, so I attempted to spin up an interactive container:

 ![Docker run Anaconda.](/images/repro-fail/docker-run.png)